epsilon537/boxlambda/docs/components_riscv_dbg.md

 2. The JTAG TAP is used to debug the software running on the Ibex RISCV32 core.
 3. The JTAG TAP is accessed using a socket-based OpenOCD transport protocol called **remote_bitbang**.

+#### Starting a debug session on Verilator

-See the **Test Builds** section for the steps needed to set up an OpenOCD JTAG debug session on Verilator.
+See [here](test-build-hello-world.md#connecting-gdb-to-the-hello-world-build-on-verilator) for an example of the steps needed to set up an OpenOCD JTAG debug session on Verilator.

 ### OpenOCD and RISCV-DBG on Arty-A7 FPGA